 - Begin at the router level by using OpenDNS or CleanBrowsing.
-This, in essence, means you are cleaning up the wifi signal coming into your home.
+This, in essence, means you are cleaning up the WiFi signal coming into your home.
 If the signal is “clean,” then browsing on a gaming device or VR headset is less likely to be “dirty.”

 - Use the controls made by the manufacturer.
 Most of them use a PIN to lock down apps and content settings.
+We’ve listed some common gaming devices and details down below.

 - In certain cases, get rid of the device.
 While it sounds extreme, we talk with people every week who, in order to save a relationship or preserve their own well-being, will take this step.
 Give the device to a friend or donate it to a local charity.